Audit Your Life To Become Better At What You Do

 But when was the last time you audited your life?

-Not your P&L or ROI, but your purpose, your energy, and your perspective?
+Not your P&L or ROI, but your purpose, energy, and perspective?

 I’ve come to believe that the most valuable investment we can make isn’t in a startup or a new piece of technology.
 It’s in moments that allow you to relish, replenish, and reinvent.